embrio-tech/buck-it-up/README.md

   invoiceninjaNginx:
 ```

-This will back up the invoiceninja data volumes defined in the label `tech.embrio.backup.volumes` for each service, once per day at 04:18AM, and upload backups to google cloud.
+This will back up the invoiceninja data volumes defined in the label `buck.it.up.volumes` for each service, once per day at 04:18AM, and upload backups to google cloud.

 Additionally special labels can be used on individual containers such as:

-`tech.embrio.backup.stop`
+`buck.it.up.stop`
 : Stop container before performing the backup

-`tech.embrio.backup.pre`
+`buck.it.up.pre`
 : Run a custom command in the container prior to backup

-`tech.embrio.backup.post`
+`buck.it.up.post`
 : Run a custom command in the container after the backup

-`tech.embrio.backup.restore`
+`buck.it.up.restore`
 : Run a custom command in the container after restoring its volumes from object storage

 ## Configuring buckets